nalleswarann/FastAPI/README.md

 # FastAPI
-A new python framework for the RestAPI
+A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.